microsoft/vscode-docs/docs/csharp/package-management.md

 ## NuGet commands in C# Dev Kit

-In the C# Dev Kit, you can perform NuGet package operations in one of two ways:
+In C# Dev Kit, you can perform NuGet package operations in one of two ways:

 * Using the Command Palette (`kb(workbench.action.showCommands)`)